learn-co-curriculum/node-overview/README.md

 We know that you probably want to learn how to's and not so much about Node history so feel free to skip this part.
 Nevertheless, knowing Node history will make you a star at developer happy hours.
 So how did Node start?

 1. 2009: Ryan Dahl invents Node to make file uploads easier.
-JavaScript is the third language of choice and it sticks.
+JavaScript is the third language of choice, and it sticks.
 Ryan joins Joyent.
 2. 2011: Isaac Schlueter writes npm (package manager); Windows version of Node.js is released.
 Versions 0.1 to 0.6 released.
 3. 2012: Isaac Schlueter replaces Ryan Dahl as "head" of Node at Joyent.
 Versions 0.6 to 0.9 released
 4. 2013: Versions 0.10 and 0.11 are released.
 5. 2014: Timothy J. Fontaine becomes the Node project lead; Node.js is forked by open source community to speed up releases.
-Versions 0.12 released.
+Version 0.12 released.
-6. 2015: Node.js Foundation is created and io.js becomes Node.js.
+6. 2015: Node.js Foundation is created, and io.js becomes Node.js.
 Versions 1.x through 5.x are released.

-And this video which in 5 minutes explains [the past, present and the future of Node.js and Joyent](https://www.youtube.com/watch?v=dWwIHRLzLew).
+Here's a five-minute video that explains [the past, present and the future of Node.js and Joyent](https://www.youtube.com/watch?v=dWwIHRLzLew).